clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 Please not you need the following before run it in parallel:
 * Docker installed
+* Open CMD and go to the directory where the docker file is.
 * Start the Grid running the following command as for example:
   * `docker-compose up -d --scale chrome=2`

 In the case above, to see in fact the concept of parallel testing working on your machine locally, it creates 2 nodes (machines) - each one with a instance of a chrome - and both will be used.
+You can open the URL http://localhost:4444/ui/index.html#/sessions to see it happening.

 ### Configuration files
 This project uses a library called [Owner](http://owner.aeonbits.org/).
 You can find the class related to the property